 Our COVID-19 Response

-We are grateful that we were able to run in 2020.
-We move confidently into 2021 because of the lessons we learned and our plan for small groups.
-We are proud of our version of camp, which is an exceptional combination of unique programs, a commitment to the health of our community, and good old-fashioned summertime FUN!
-Here's to the summer of 2021!
+We are proud of our version of camp, which is an exceptional combination of unique programs, a commitment to the mental and physical health of our community, and good old-fashioned summertime FUN!
+Here's to the summer of 2022!
 We hope your family will be with us.

 Please see our current COVID-19 response plan below.
 The following safety protocols must be followed in compliance with guidance from the Centers for Disease Control and Prevention (CDC), Colorado Department of Public Health and Environment, Jefferson County Public Health and other regulatory, licensing, governing and accrediting agencies in order to increase safety and mitigate the risks of COVID-19 exposure within the Colorado Academy Summer Programs.
 This response plan is subject to change based on guidelines developed by these entities this winter and spring.

-- Campers and staff are required to wear masks; campers should bring their own.
-Regular mask breaks will be taken when kids can be safely physically distanced.
+- Campers and staff are required to wear masks indoors; campers should bring their own.
+Masks will not be required outdoors.
+Regular mask breaks will be taken outdoors.

 - Parents will drop off/pick up children from their cars and sign them in/out.

 - If anyone is identified as symptomatic at camp, they will be isolated and sent home immediately in accordance with the Jefferson County guidelines.

 - Campers and staff with symptoms at home should not come to camp.

-- Campers will be required to social distance (6 feet) to the greatest extent possible.
+- Campers will be encouraged to social distance (6 feet) to the greatest extent possible.

-- Lunches will be served outside, in a picnic style, to the greatest extent possible.
+- Lunches will likely be served outside, in a picnic style, to the greatest extent possible.

 - Campers and staff will wash hands regularly.